Hogwai/forbidd-in/README.md

 ### As a userscript

-Install a userscript manager such as [Tampermonkey](https://www.tampermonkey.net/), then click one of the **Install from GitHub** buttons above to install the script.
+Install a userscript manager such as [Violentmonkey](https://violentmonkey.github.io/) or [Tampermonkey](https://www.tampermonkey.net/), then click one of the **Install from GitHub** buttons above to install the script.

 ## Disclaimer